FirestormAngel/raspberry-documentation/README_v2.md

                 search: [ "firestorm.org", "wireless-ipv4.firestorm.org", "wireless-ipv6.firestorm.org" ]
                 addresses: [ 192.168.230.1, fc00:230::1 ]

-	## we will add a ipsec0 interface and a 4G modem in some following sections.
+	## we will add a ipsec0 interface in the following sections, then we will uncomment these.
+        #ipsec0:
+        #    renderer: networkd
+        #    addresses: [ 192.168.231.1/24, fe80::1/64, fc00:231::1/64 ]
+        #    link-local: [ ]
+        #    accept-ra: false
+        #    dhcp4: false
+        #    dhcp6: false
+        #    optional: true

+        #    nameservers:
+        #        search: [ "firestorm.org", "ipsec-v4.firestorm.org", "ipsec-ipv6.firestorm.org" ]
+        #        addresses: [ 192.168.231.1, fc00:231::1 ]

+    ## This section is for a 4G modem, I will add this in a comming section, then we will uncomment these.
+    #modems:
+    #    cdc-wdm:
+    #        renderer: NetworkManager
+    #        apn: internet.tele2.se
+    #        #auto-config: true
+    #        #pin: 0000
+    #        dhcp4: true
+    #        dhcp6: true
+    #        #username:
+    #        #password:
+    #        match:
+    #            name: cdc-wdm*

 ```